Edmund Ansin: Early life and education

 Ansin was born to a Jewish family, in Worcester, Massachusetts, and raised in nearby Athol, Massachusetts.
 In 1936, his father, Sidney D. Ansin, the son of a Ukrainian immigrant, founded Anwelt Shoe, a shoe manufacturing business in Fitchburg, Massachusetts.
 He moved the family to Florida in 1941.
 His parents were the founding members of Temple Beth Sholom in Miami Beach.
-Ansin was sent back to Massachusetts for preparatory school at Andover Academy.
+Ansin was sent back to Massachusetts for preparatory school at Phillips Academy, Andover.
 After two years at Harvard University, he graduated in 1957 from the University of Pennsylvania with a BS in economics.
 His brother is former Massachusetts commerce commissioner Ronald Ansin.
 Ronald bought Anwelt Shoe from his father in 1966.

 Career

 In 1962, Ansin and his father formed Sunbeam Television Corporation after Sidney Ansin purchased the license for Miami's NBC-affiliated television station, WCKT, for $3.4 million.
 Ed Ansin became an executive vice president at Sunbeam; after his father's death in 1971, he became Sunbeam's president.
 WCKT changed its call letters to WSVN in 1983, and at the end of 1988, WSVN lost its affiliation with NBC and Ansin, after rebuking then CBS chairman Laurence Tisch's offer to purchase the station, found himself without network affiliation.
 The station affiliated with the up-start Fox network, and supplemented its local news broadcasts with content from the newly launched CNN satellite network.
 Rather than follow the conventional approach used by successful independent stations (morning kids' shows, afternoon game shows, evening movies, and syndicated sitcoms), Ansin instead decided to focus on news.
 Instead of dry and stoic presentation, he and his news director, Joel Cheatwood, created the now ubiquitous 'Miami News style' with fast-paced reporting, crime-led stories, live breaking coverage, and pretty presenters.
 "If it bleeds, it leads" became an industry catch phrase.
 The approach was wildly successful and WSVN news soon became the market leader.
 WSVN reported $96 million in revenues in 2011.

 In 1993, Ansin bought Boston's WHDH Channel 7.
 He shortened the time spent on individual news stories, relied heavily on video and audio effects, and emphasized "on-the-spot" reporting.
-In 2006, Sunbeam Television purchased Boston's WLVI, a CW Television Network affiliate, from Tribune Broadcasting.
+In 2006, Sunbeam Television purchased Boston's WLVI, an affiliate for The CW, from Tribune Broadcasting.